reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

 By mixing 1 kg of |H2O| and 1 mmol of |HCl| at 30 |degC| and 1 bar, we should produce a chemical equilibrium state that corresponds to an acidic aqueous fluid.
-The species in this fluid will be in disequilibrium with ``Calcite`` (our single kinetic species in this setup), since only equilibrium species (i.e., the aqueous species) will considered during the next chemical equilibrium calculation.
+The species in this fluid will be in disequilibrium with ``Calcite`` (our single kinetic species in this setup) since only equilibrium species (i.e., the aqueous species) are considered during the next chemical equilibrium calculation.

 Calculating the initial chemical equilibrium state of the fluid